usnistgov/OSCAL/working/doc/mappings/readme.md

 OSCAL XML documents in this subdirectory describe mappings from published control catalogs into OSCAL.
 The OSCAL control catalogs themselves are not in this subdirectory: find them (with associated code) in other branches of this repository.

+By means of an XSLT 1.0 stylesheet (also included and referenced from the files) these documents, once downloaded, may be opened and displayed in a web browser.
+TBD are HTML and Markdown renditions of this transformation.

-At time of writing (2017-08-24) they are *out of date* and must be modified to reflect the current element set and mappings.
-However, they might offer an idea of how it's done.
+However, at time of writing (2017-08-25) these documents are also *out of date* and must be reviewed and modified to reflect the current element set and mappings.
+Even so, they offer an idea of how it's done.
 (Edit this readme when mappings are current.
 Check their dates to see if this might have been done.)

 Mappings described: